monomedio/monomedio/README.md

 # Hi, I'm Sam 👋🏼👨🏻‍💻
-I study Computer Science at the University of Toronto.
+I'm a Software Engineer with experience in full-stack and cloud development.
+I also study Computer Science at the University of Toronto.

 ## Work Experience :computer:
-As of January 2023, I have been interning at [407 ETR](https://www.407etr.com/en/index.html) 🛣️ for 8 months as a Software Engineer.
+I am interning at [407 ETR](https://www.407etr.com/en/index.html) 🛣️ as a Software Engineer.
 Prior to that, I had volunteered to develop software at [Packt](packt.ca) ☕.

+## Skill development roadmap 🌱
+These are just some of the technologies and tools that I aim to learn and build projects with in 2023:

+- React
+- Next.js
+- Express
+- MongoDB
+- Rust
+- Docker
+- AWS

 ## Find me around the web :earth_americas:
+- Building my professional network at [LinkedIn](https://www.linkedin.com/in/chinghui/)
 - Sharing my life in photographs at [Instagram](https://www.instagram.com/samhooey/)
-- Building my professional network at [LinkedIn](https://www.linkedin.com/in/chinghui/)
 - Listening to music on [Spotify](https://open.spotify.com/user/1279200303?si=1a20bb3d90154833)